 In most of the western and southwestern States, sacred Indian grounds have been an issue.
 For years, looters, and thieves, I call them scumbags, have pilfered these sacred areas.

 Because of this problem, archaeologists and the States have been watching our hobby very closely.
 Due to the scumbags who loot these sacred grounds, as well as historic battlefields, all of us now pay the price of having our freedom to metal detect infringed upon.

-And if ARPA isn't enough of a law, North Dakota like many other States has to deal with another set of laws under the
+And if the Antiquities Act isn't enough of a law, North Dakota like many other States has to deal with another set of laws under the

 If you want to detect on private property, then be sure you get written permission from the landowner.